How-To Guides

 Rigid metal is more durable and offers better airflow, while flexible metal is easier to install in tight spaces.
 Always follow the recommendations in your appliance manual, and avoid plastic or vinyl hoses as they are not safe for dryer venting.
 For example, 6-inch Diameter 16ft Length Hose Dryer Vent or 5-inch Diameter 16ft Length Dryer Vent Hose available at AZParts are made of 3-layer reinforced materials, providing durability and flexibility, and come with stainless steel clamps.

 2.5.
-Step 5: Attach the Hose to Dryer & Wall Vent
+Attach the Dryer Venting

 Select either vent clamps or foil tape to fasten the hose (Source: AZParts)